Table of Contents

 The new narrative is less about business and more about people.
 Interestingly though, what a lot of companies do in hard times is stop all of their people initiatives.
 But the moment we start taking away the focus on people, that’s where we start churning a bit of a negative reputation.

-Now is the time to work on the business in terms of the people that are driving it.
+Now’s the time to work on the business in terms of the people driving it.

 2. Handle Downsizing and Layoffs with Extreme Sensitivity

 This crisis, sadly, is stirring up a wake of workforce casualties.
-The Labour Department tells us the U.S. economy lost 701,000 jobs in March, even before the coronavirus spurred historic unemployment.
+The Labor Department tells us the U.S. economy lost 701,000 jobs in March, even before the coronavirus spurred historic unemployment.
 So let’s be upfront and honest about the tough choices we have to make.
-Maintaining contact with anyone who is impacted is vital – whether that be introducing them to other organizations, giving them a recommendation on LinkedIn, or keeping up a text-based conversation or virtual chat to find out how they’re doing.
+Maintaining contact with anyone who is impacted is vital–whether that’s introducing them to other organizations, giving them a recommendation on LinkedIn, or keeping up a text-based conversation or virtual chat to find out how they’re doing.
 It may not provide the outcome they’re seeking but at least it shows we care.

-If you’ve laid off large numbers that’s a bigger task but there’s power in coaching up your managers to all exude that behaviour at the same time.
+If you’ve laid off large numbers that’s a bigger task.
+But there’s power in coaching up your managers to show empathy and support.
 Remember it wasn’t the fault of anyone that’s been impacted, so don’t treat them like it was.

 Give reputation management precedence.
-Consider this example: Let’s say you’re an organization that’s cash rich and you’ve got tons of long-term contracts, tons of profitability, and funds in the bank – yet you lay off 30% of your staff.
+Consider this example: Let’s say you’re an organization that’s cash rich and you’ve got tons of long-term contracts, tons of profitability, and funds in the bank–yet you lay off 30% of your employees.
 People are going to ask why.
 And you better have a good answer.

-The decisions you make today and how you communicate them are going to leave a lasting impression.
-Not just on the people that are impacted by downsizing.
-They’re also going to impact everybody else that you hold on to; they’re going to have that survivor guilt and know they work for a company that “said this, but did that…”.
+The decisions you make today and how you communicate them leave a lasting impression.
+Not just on the people impacted by downsizing.
+They’re also going to impact everybody else you hold on to.
+They’re going to have survivor guilt and know they work for a company that “said this, but did that….”
 Not good from an employer brand perspective.